powellgenomicslab/tenk10k_phase1/Demuxafy/preprocessing/prepare_inputs.md

 ## Extract cellranger libraries

-This is used for scds, scDblFinder to know what samples to conisder when parallelising.
+This is used for most tools used here to know what samples to consider when parallelising.
+Eventually, all scripts will be moved from ```/directflow/GWCCGPipeline/projects/deliver/GIMR_GWCCG_230201_JOSPOW_10x_Tenk10k/{sequencing_batch}_tenk10k_gencode44/``` to ```/directflow/SCCGGroupShare/projects/data/experimental_data/projects/TenK10K/GencodeV44/``` but that os not completed yet.

 ```bash
 cd /share/ScratchGeneral/anncuo/tenk10k/data_processing/